matt-daneshvar/eloquent-hashids/README.md

 Automatically persist Hashids on your newly created Eloquent models using Ivan Akimov's [Hashids library](https://github.com/ivanakimov/hashids.php).

-This can be useful when you need to generate a unique alphanumeric (or any other character) combinations to represent your models.
+This can be useful when you need to generate unique alphanumeric (or any other character) combinations to represent your models.

 ## Installation